TakeOff 15: Delta Amex 15% Award Discount

 Bottom line

-Delta has introduced a new 15% award discount for those with most co-branded Delta Amex cards.
-Given the limited uses of Delta SkyMiles for travel on partner airlines, this is a pretty exciting development.
-It should increase the value of SkyMiles for members considerably, and in many cases this will work out better than Delta’s “Pay With Miles” option.
-This is a genuine improvement.
+The 15% award discount is available for those with most co-branded Delta Amex cards.
+Given the limited uses of Delta SkyMiles for travel on partner airlines, this is an excellent.
+It increases the value of SkyMiles for members considerably, and in many cases this will work out better than Delta’s “Pay With Miles” option.

-What do you make of the new Delta Amex award discount?
+What do you make of the Delta Amex award discount?

 Conversations (28)